 October 14, 2015

-Why your mobile application does not reach 5 stars
+Why your mobile application does not reach 5 stars in the app stores

 What is a good customer rating?